GaitGS: Temporal Feature Learning in Granularity and Span Dimension for Gait Recognition: Introduction

+Regarding {\it granularity}, some existing methods use CNN to model temporal information, focusing on fine-granularity information, and capturing details between adjacent frames.
+However, as shown in \cref{fig: granularity}, extracting useful temporal information within a short timeframe for body parts like the head and torso becomes challenging due to minor changes between adjacent frames.
+To address this, we propose merging adjacent frames into units to mitigate redundancy and extract temporal information from these units, termed coarse-granularity information.
+As for {\it span}, the receptive field of CNN is limited, excelling at extracting local temporal information.
+However, as shown in \cref{fig: span}, there is a clear difference between sequences \uppercase\expandafter{\romannumeral1} and \uppercase\expandafter{\romannumeral2}, while distinguishing sequences \uppercase\expandafter{\romannumeral2} and \uppercase\expandafter{\romannumeral3} solely based on local-span information is a challenge.
+Therefore, it is crucial to consider longer temporal information, such as global information, which is proven beneficial for gait recognition~\cite{cui2022GaitTransformer}.

-From the above analysis, temporal feature learning methods for the granularity dimension can be grouped into fine-level representation and coarse-level representation.
-Likewise, for the span dimension, these methods can be divided into two categories: global temporal representation and local temporal representation.
-For example, as shown in Figure \ref{fig: comparison} (d), MT3D \cite{lin2020gait} considers the local temporal clues in individual frames, while GaitGL \cite{lin2021gait} exclusively focuses on coarse-level local temporal information.
-However, current methods model temporal information either from the granularity dimension or the span dimension, which hinders recognition performance significantly.
+Building on the above analysis, methods for learning temporal information can be categorized into two main dimensions: granularity and span.
+In terms of granularity, these methods further divide into fine-level and coarse-level representations.
+Similarly, in the span dimension, they fall into two distinct types: global and local temporal representations.
+For example, as depicted in \cref{fig: comparison}, MT3D~\cite{lin2020gait} emphasizes capturing local temporal clues within individual frames, while GaitTransformer~\cite{cui2022GaitTransformer} focuses on fine-level local and global temporal information.
+However, a notable limitation of current methods is their tendency to model temporal information exclusively from either the granularity or span dimension, resulting in a negative impact on recognition performance.

-To tackle this issue, we propose a novel framework named \textbf{\textit{GaitGS}} for gait recognition which models temporal features from both the granularity dimension and span dimension simultaneously.
-Specifically, we introduce a Multi-Granularity Feature Extractor (MGFE), which consists of two branches: the fine branch and the coarse branch.
-The fine branch takes the original sequence (Figure \ref{fig: comparison} (a)) as input, while the coarse branch takes the aggregation sequence (Figure \ref{fig: comparison} (b)) as input and continually incorporates features from the fine branch.
-Additionally, we propose a Multi-Span Feature Learning (MSFL) module for global and local temporal modeling at both the fine branch and coarse branch simultaneously, which consists of a transformer \cite{vaswani2017attention} block and MCM \cite{fan2020gaitpart}.
+To overcome this challenge, we introduce an innovative framework, {\bf GaitGS}, for gait recognition.
+Our approach simultaneously models temporal features from both the granularity and span dimensions.
+We propose a Multi-Granularity Feature Extractor ({\bf MGFE}) designed for capturing information at various granularity levels.
+The MGFE includes two CNN-based branches: the Fine Branch Feature Extractor and the Coarse Branch Feature Extractor.
+Additionally, we present a Multi-Span Feature Extractor ({\bf MSFE}) for local and global temporal modeling.
+This module operates on both fine and coarse branches, using the MCM~\cite{Fan_2020_CVPR} block for local temporal feature extraction and the Transformer~\cite{vaswani2017attention} block for global temporal feature extraction.